Scanning barcode on the parcel

 Merchants have different policies when dealing with a lost shipment or stolen package, as do the companies that deliver the packages (e.g., an Amazon delivery driver or Flex driver delivering an Amazon package).
-Not only is the problem of package theft, a missing parcel, or a misdelivered package an inconvenience for everyone involved but the increase in package theft and porch piracy, in particular, is affecting the bottom lines of consumers and businesses.1
+Not only is the problem of package theft, a missing parcel, or a misdelivered package an inconvenience for everyone involved, but the increase in package and mail theft and porch piracy, in particular, is affecting the bottom lines of consumers and businesses.1

-Shipping and delivery companies, consumers, legislators, and merchants are all working to solve some of these issues.
 For a successful resolution, the seller might have to take action, or you might need to make a claim against your credit card or home insurance policy.
 But in either case, you, the customer, will likely be responsible for getting the process started.
-Read on and find out who is responsible when a parcel is lost and what to do if you believe your package has been lost or stolen.

 Who is responsible if a package is delivered to the wrong address?

 If you provided the correct address, but your package was delivered to the wrong place, the first thing to do is contact the seller and confirm your merchandise was labeled with the correct address.
-If the seller or shipperprinted the address label incorrectly, didn’t include a return address or didn’t package the goods properly, they will likely replace the item or issue you a refund or gift card for the cost of the item.
+If the seller or shipper printed the address label incorrectly, didn’t include a return address or didn’t package the goods properly, they will likely replace the item or issue you a refund or gift card for the cost of the item.

 Even if the seller did everything correctly, they may still choose to refund you or send you a replacement item.
 But alternatively, they may ask you to contact the delivery company and file a claim.